hashicorp/terraform-provider-google/website/docs/r/cloudfunctions2_function.html.markdown

 * `service_account_email` -
   (Optional)
-  Optional.
   The email of the trigger's service account.
 The service account must have permission to invoke Cloud Run services.
 If empty, defaults to the Compute Engine default service account: {project_number}-compute@developer.gserviceaccount.com.